 6. Masses, Growths, and Swelling

-If you see any cysts, abscesses, tumours, or trauma on your dog’s tail, just know that you must take your dog to the vet as soon as possible.
-These growths or masses can be very painful and sometimes not painful.
+If you see any cysts, abscesses, tumours, or trauma on your dog’s tail, you must take it to the vet as soon as possible.
+These growths or masses can be very painful or sometimes not painful.

-If you see these growths, masses, or swellings that do not go away within five to seven days and your dog is in pain, you must take your dog to the vet.
-You may even notice that these growths or swelling are growing and worsening, leading to discolouration and bleeding.
+If you see these growths, masses, or swellings that do not go away within five to seven days and your dog is in pain, you must take it to the vet.
+You may even notice that these growths or swellings are growing and worsening, leading to discolouration and bleeding.

 7. Abrasions

 Abrasions happen when your dog rubs its tail with a rough surface, causing severe trauma to the bottom, which leads to hair loss and red skin.
-Keeping the area clean and using an Elizabethan collar to prevent your dog from licking its tail is vital.
+It is vital to keep the area clean and use an Elizabethan collar to prevent your dog from licking its tail.
 If it gets worse, visit the vet immediately.

 8. Lacerations